 Prairie View Trail is a popular spring/fall conditioner due to its proximity to Calgary and snow-free conditions early/late in hiking season.
 Hike up the old forestry road to McConnell Ridge for beautiful views of Barrier Lake, Mount Baldy and beyond.
-From here, you can scramble up a rock outcrop to a higher viewpoint or continue on to Yates Mountain/Barrier Lake Fire Lookout where you can look out over the Bow Valley. ย Afterwards, stop at Chief Chiniki Village for a treat!
+From here, you can scramble up a rock outcrop to a higher viewpoint or continue on to Yates Mountain/Barrier Lake Fire Lookout where you can look out over the Bow Valley.

-Prairie View Trail Trip Report
+Prairie View Trail Route Description

-The wind was howling, as it often does at Barrier Lake, but the girls couldnโt resist throwing rocks in the turquoise water.
-They asked, โDo you remember our beach day?โ and made us promise to bring them back on a warmer day to play in the sand.
+The wind was howling, as it often does at Barrier Lake, but the girls couldn’t resist throwing rocks in the turquoise water.
+They asked, “Do you remember our beach day?” and made us promise to bring them back on a warmer day to play in the sand.
 With rosy cheeks and numb fingers, we said farewell to the lake and followed the beaten path up to the lookout.

 Trembling aspens gave way to conifers as we wound our way ever upwards.
 We looked for lichens, mosses, and faces on the many trees we met and listened to the wind.
 At times it sounded like the ocean!